Team

 ⚠️ Where Users Struggled (RQ2)

-• Small screens, low readability, and multi-layered menus made navigation difficult.
+• Navigation challenges - Small screens, low readability, and multi-layered menus made advanced features difficult to access.

 🎯 What Users Wanted (RQ2)